EnigmaCurry/d.rymcg.tech/postgresql/README.md

 Answer the questions:

- * `POSTGRES_TRAEFIK_HOST` This is the public hostname that your PostgreSQL server will run on.
-(Traefik is not actually used, see notes above.
-However, the `*_TRAEFIK_HOST` naming scheme is used throughout this project, so this name is appropriate still for the purpose of indicating the external host name.)
+ * `POSTGRES_HOST` This is the public hostname that your PostgreSQL server will run on (the port, 5432, is publicly exposed on the docker host; Traefik is not used in this case).
  * `POSTGRES_DB` The name of the database to create.
  * `ALLOWED_IP_SOURCERANGE` The allowed client IP network range in CIDR format with netmask.
 To allow any client to connect enter `0.0.0.0/0` or to enter a